iRemotech

 • iPhone-based workflows,

-• better fit for teams that care about mobile credibility,
+• stronger alignment with teams that care about mobile credibility,

 • strong match for app-first operations.